lepex1/ENG-Discord-Developer-Badge/README.md

 # Hello!
 Today I will tell you how to get an active developer badge in the discord
 ![Alt-Developer Badge](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcREt6DJ1OVMmDZCze67sft2tRlgaBSR1Ifyf97F8zxUqQ&s)

 ## Note!
 GitHub cannot accept more than 100 files.
 I have a lot of them.
-I did not upload them to this repository again.
+I did not upload them to this repository again + I had an error about the file that was hidden (I did not understand what it was).
 Click on the link (https://github.com/toptipus/activedeveloper/archive/refs/heads/main .zip) and download all the files from here.

 ### 1. Create and configure a bot
 You need to create a reid bot by following the link (https://discord.com/developers/applications ).
 Click "New Applications", write the name and check the box.